The nine-year Manchester Airport Transformation Programme

 , Arcadis is at the very heart of a programme of almost 50 enhancements across the airport.
 Taken together, these will radically improve the entire passenger and airline experience.

-The 10-year Manchester Airport Transformation Programme will see a £1 billion investment being made to radically improve the passenger and airline experience at Manchester Airport.
-Comprising a series of 60 enhancements, the Transformation Programme will increase passenger capacity from 25 million to 35 million passengers by 2024 through the expansion and reconfiguration of Terminal 2 to become the airport’s primary Terminal building, along with further improvements of Terminal 3 to cater for increased demand and an expanding flight schedule.
+The £1bn Transformation Programme will increase passenger capacity from 25 million to 35 million passengers by 2024 through the construction of an 85,000sq m extension to Terminal 2, alongside a reconfiguration of the existing 87,000sq m Terminal 1 building.
+This, along with the construction of three 11,000sq m piers, will allow Terminal 2 to become the airport’s primary Terminal building to cater for increased demand and an expanding flight schedule.

 In the first twelve months alone, Arcadis supported the development of the masterplan into a workable concept design, which was fast-tracked to six months rather than nine, as initially planned.
-Any escalations in scope throughout the concept and developed design phases have been mitigated through continuous cycles of value management and engineering, leading to CapEx savings of 25%.
-This focus on value has continued through procurement of the delivery supply chain and in further collaborative enhanced value engineering and value management cost and schedule initiatives, which have maintained an affordable scheme and busines case yields.
+Stakeholder-led changes to scope through the concept and design phases have been carefully considered with value management and engineering activities helping to ensure that capital spend is controlled.

 Now, nearly four years into the programme, Arcadis has led the Project Management and procurement of over 20 contracts at a value of more than £780 million, successfully transitioning the team into the delivery phase with over £500 million of works currently in construction.

 Delivering ahead of schedule